muhrifqii/Maos/README.md

 Also the concept of Dependency Injection
 - [Dagger2 (2.8)](https://github.com/google/dagger)

-And the most used network lib
+And the most used network libraries
 - [OkHttp (3.6.0)](https://github.com/square/okhttp)
 - [Retrofit (2.1.0)](https://github.com/square/retrofit)